I’ll tell you right at the start of this review, Daytona USA is our highest rated and pretty much perfect game we’ve reviewed so far.

 The expert course is just plain hard, the bridge section is nice to drive along but there are some evil moments on this track and literally, you’d have to still pump quite a lot of coins into the machine to master it.

 All of this is done against the clock and apart from the expert course, with a little practice you’ll easily get to the finish on the beginner and advanced courses.

 If you crash which can be spectacular you will lose time and too many of these and you’re just treading water until the inevitable end of the game when the clock runs out.
 Visible damage will show too but it doesn’t really affect the handling too much, you’re car might wobble a bit but you’ll still hit top speed and that is all that matters!

 Another nice touch that Daytona USA has is the different views of the car you can have which was first done in Sega’s Virtua Racing which came out three years earlier in 1991 and carried on in games like Scud Race in 1996.
 If you like it viewed in

 If you like it viewed in car, you have the option, above and behind the car, no problem either and is still fun to use today and you can experiment to find the perfect driving view for yourself.

-Its bright, colorful and has the classic blue sky fell that many Sega games has by the bucketload and it’s a testament to how advanced the tech is behind it when it came out as it’s still going strong today.
+Its bright, colourful and has the classic blue sky fell that many Sega games has by the bucket load and it’s a testament to how advanced the tech is behind it when it came out as it’s still going strong today.

 However, it’s a 90’s game so take this as it comes, if it came out today it would be ridiculed but in 1994, this was beyond cutting edge!